Founded in 1998, the Karima al Marwaziyya Foundation (KMF) was set up by a group of volunteers based in High Wycombe

 - Workshops for young people including weekly youth club and 'Lockdown' youth programme and annual sleep overs.

-- Sports activities for men, women and children including: Yoga, Brazilian Jiu-Jitsu club, Archery, Swimming and Tae Kwon Do
+- Sports activities for men, women and children including: Yoga, Brazilian Jiu-Jitsu club, Archery, Swimming, Circuits and Tae Kwon Do

 - Management of a community centre for the use and benefit of the wider community.